 Immigrants from the Middle East have put down roots throughout the country, but their numbers are particularly concentrated in the provinces of Buenos Aires and Córdoba and the Cuyo region (San Juan, San Luis, Mendoza, and La Rioja).
-It’s estimated that the current population of Argentina includes some 3.5 million Arab immigrants and their descendents.
+It’s estimated that the current population of Argentina includes some 3.5 million Arab immigrants and their descendants.

 While Argentine dishes based on Spanish and Italian cuisine normally receive all the culinary fanfare, a few specialties from the Middle East have left their mark on the nation’s culinary scene.
 One of these foods—known as the empanada árabe, fatay or sfija—wraps a well-seasoned meat filling in a basic dough similar to that of pizza.
 The bright acidity of lemon, the sharpness of onion, and the aromatic spices, including a touch of allspice, flavor the meat (usually beef but sometimes lamb).
 Empanadas árabes are traditionally shaped into a triangle, with a portion of the filling remaining visible in the center.
 Many enjoy squeezing a bit of lemon juice in the center to give the empanada a little extra zing.

 Explore another side of Argentine cuisine with these Middle Eastern-influenced empanadas!